DevMountain/react-axios/README.md

 * In a new terminal:
   * `cd` into the project directory.
   * Run `npm run api`.
     * We will teach you about creating APIs later on in the course.

-For now just leave this running in the background.
+You should now have two processes running in two separate terminals.
+If you want to commit changes as you develop, use a third terminal.

 ## Step 1